gh-garcia/maze-runners/README.md

 | Randomize traps and objects   | <span style="color:green">Done</span> | Medium     |                                                                       |
 | Skills and Cooldowns          | <span style="color:green">Done</span> | High       | **Vi: Lucky Charm** - There is a 1 in 1000 chance to be teleported to the exit<br>**Calibre: Mercy** - There is a 50% chance that if health reaches 0, a health point is granted<br>**Jayce: Heal** - Gains +1 health every 5 turns<br>**Viktor: Sprint** - Gains +1 to dice throw every 5 turns<br>**Jinx: Tap Disarm** - Can disarm all traps |

+# 🎮 Architecture

+## Classes
+- **Game**: Manages the main game logic and flow.
+- **BoardGeneration**: Handles the creation and display of the maze board.
+- **Token**: Represents the player tokens (characters like Vi, Caitlyn, etc.).
+- **Trap**: Manages traps and their effects on players.
+- **AsciiArt**: Handles ASCII art displays, such as the "YOU WON" message.

+## Description of the Game Loop

+The game loop is the core mechanism that keeps the game running until a player wins.

+1. **Console.Clear**:
+   The console screen is cleared at the start of each iteration to ensure the display is updated correctly and free of previous output.
+   (Just don't scroll it will break the magic).
+The game works by clearing and reprinting the board.

+2. **BoardDisplay Method**:
+   The current state of the maze is rendered, showing the positions of the players (tokens), traps, and other objects.
+This provides a visual representation of the game world.

+3. **ShowUI Method**:
+   The user interface is displayed, which includes relevant information such as player stats, turn details, or instructions for the current player.

+4. **TurnManagement Method**:
+   The turn management system handles player actions, including rolling the dice, moving tokens,activating skills, managing cooldowns and interacting with traps or objects.
+It will wait for the player input to continue with the execution.

+5. **WinCondition Method**:
+   After each turn, the game checks if the win condition has been met (e.g., a player reaches the exit).
+If the condition is satisfied, the loop ends.

+6. **YOUWON**:
+   Once the loop ends, a "YOU WON" message is displayed using ASCII art to celebrate the winning player.

 # 🔗 Useful Links